 4. Indicating your details (name, registered trade name or registered trademark and postal address) on the good.
 Note, that some legislation permits these details to be provided on the packaging or accompanying documentation.

 5. You should check the relevant legislation to understand your full responsibilities.

-An importer is anybody (individual or company) established in the UK who commercially supplies a good from outside the UK for distribution, consumption or use on the GB market.
+An importer is anybody (individual or company) established in the market who commercially supplies a good from outside the market for distribution, consumption or use on the market.